beshungh/Sales-Supply-Chain-Analysis/README.md

 2. ![What is the average shipping cost for different product categories](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/be236b96-e65b-4220-a8c0-8c72c4b6c76f)

- - Technology products have the highest average shipping cost among the categories, and there is a significant variation reflected by the high standard deviation.
+ - Technology products had the highest average shipping cost among the categories, and there is a significant variation reflected by the high standard deviation.
 This may be due to factors like the fragility or higher value of technology items, leading to specialized packaging and shipping requirements.